Data-Space-Core/Connector-Deployment/README.md

 - **Keystore and Truststore:** Used for securing the connector

 ## Services
-This setup includes the following services defined in the `docker-compose.yml` file:
+This setup includes the following services defined in the `docker compose.yml` file:

 ### 1. PostgreSQL Database
 A PostgreSQL container is used to store connector-related data.